-Regulations detail the requirements to ensure work equipment can be used without risk including information and instruction, Butchers finet after inquiry The managers and owners of a butchers shop have been fined a total of €20,500 after a 15-year-old boy lost part of his arm in a mincing machine without a guard.
+Regulations detail the requirements to ensure work equipment can be used without risk including information and instruction, win and interest rates.
+Butchers fined after inquirv The managers and owners of a butchers shop have been fined a total of €20,500 after a 15-year-old boy lost part of his arm in a mincing machine without a guard.
+His right hand was stuck in the machine at the butchers shop for 2 hours before medics decided to amputate just above his elbow in September.